philipk19238/sonus.ai/README.md

 * We use Google's Speech to Text API to convert the audio stream into text.
 We then save this information into MongoDB for forther analyzation

 #### Text Based Sentiment Analysis
 * We implemented a naive bayes classification algorithm that was trained on text data from customer reviews.
-The model achieved an 86% accuracy rate in classifying whether or not the customer dialogue was positive or negative.
+The model achieved an 86% accuracy rate in classifying whether or not the customer dialogue was positive or negative